Information Collection and Use (Notice and Data Integrity)

 Additional Information: You may provide us with additional information to make public, such as a short biography or a picture.
 You may customize your account with information such as a cell phone number for the delivery of SMS messages or your address book so that we can help you find Percolate users you know.
 We may use your contact information to send you information about our Services or to market to you.
 You may unsubscribe from these messages by following the instructions contained within the messages or the instructions on our web site.
 If you email us, we may keep your message, email address and contact information to respond to your request.
 Providing the additional information described in this section is entirely optional.

 Posts, Following, Sources and other Public Information: Our Services are primarily designed to help you share information with the world.
 Most of the information you provide to us is information you are asking us to make public.
 This includes not only the posts you create and the metadata provided with these posts, such as when you posted, the people you follow, the sources you have in our system, and many other bits of information.
+When you share information on a third party site, the privacy settings you set through that site will remain unless you change them.
+The fact that you shared information on a third party site will be publicly viewable on Percolate.
 Our default is almost always to make the information you provide public but we generally give you settings to make the information more private if you want.
-Your public information is broadly and instantly disseminated.
+Keep in mind that if your privacy settings on a third party site are set to public, then your public information is broadly and instantly disseminated.
 For example, your public posts are searchable by many search engines and are immediately delivered via our APIs to a wide range of users and services.
 You should be careful about all information that will be made public by Percolate, not just your posts.

 Log Data: Our servers automatically record information (“Log Data”) created by your use of the Services.
 Log Data may include information such as your IP address, browser type, the referring domain, pages visited, and search terms.
 Other actions, such as interactions with advertisements, may also be included in Log Data.